Pakistan's Arabian Sea islands risk environmental disaster | DW | 01.01.2021

 "The federal government issued an unconstitutional ordinance.
 The Sindh government will resist it for the sake of our environment and our people," Murtaza Wahab, a spokesperson for the provincial government, told DW.

-Ali Haider Zaidi, the federal minister of maritime affairs, and Malik Amin Aslam, the federal minister of climate change, did not respond to DW's request for a comment.
+Ali Haider Zaidi, the federal minister for maritime affairs, and Malik Amin Aslam, the federal minister for climate change, did not respond to DW's request for a comment.

 Environmentalists say that coastal mangroves help minimize the risk of natural disasters, including urban flooding, and work as natural barriers to avoid tsunamis.
 For decades, Pakistani authorities have neglected these small islands off the coast of Karachi.